Grieving in the final stages of dementia

 - Our Grieving page includes tips for coping with grief and additional information on grieving in the final stages of dementia

-- The Grief section on page 125 of A caregiver's guide: A handbook about end-of-life care provides more information on how grief can affect you physically, mentally, emotionally, spiritually and socially
+- A caregiver's guide: A handbook about end-of-life care provides more information on how grief can affect you physically, mentally, emotionally, spiritually and socially

 Next section: Moving on